-Take two functions $f$ and $g$ as follows, as shown in figure \ref{fig:example} where $f$ is drawn in blue and $g$ in red..
+Take two functions $f$ and $g$ as follows, as shown in figure \ref{fig:example} where $f$ is drawn in blue and $g$ in red.

-Note that $f$ and $g$ restricted to $X$ are permutations on $X$ and so any set containing more than one vertex in $X$ cannot be synchronized.
+Note that $f$ and $g$ restricted to $X$ are permutations on $X$ and so any set containing more than one state in $X$ cannot be synchronized.

-Moreover, any set containing three vertices in some $A_i$ cannot be synchronized: the image of such a set under $g$ still has three vertices in $A_i$, and the image under $f$ contains two vertices in $X$.
-Similarly, any set containing two vertices in $A_i$ and two vertices in $A_j$ for some distinct $i$ and $j$ also cannot be synchronized.
+Moreover, any set containing three states in some $A_i$ cannot be synchronized: the image of such a set under $g$ still has three states in $A_i$, and the image under $f$ contains two states in $X$.
+Similarly, any set containing two states in $A_i$ and two states in $A_j$ for some distinct $i$ and $j$ also cannot be synchronized.

-It follows that a synchronizable set of size $k$ must contain two vertices in some $A_i$, one vertex in every other $A_j$ and one vertex in $X$.
+It follows that a synchronizable set of size $k$ must contain two states in some $A_i$, one state in every other $A_j$ and one state in $X$.
 Fix such a set $S$ and consider a word that synchronizes this set acting on it.

 For a shortest word from a triple to a singleton the first step must map a triple to a pair and so the first map must be $f$.
-The set $S$ contains two points in $A_i$, one of which must be $a^{(i)}_{|A_i|}$ else applying $f$ gives two points in $X$.
+The set $S$ contains two states in $A_i$, one of which must be $a^{(i)}_{|A_i|}$ else applying $f$ gives two states in $X$.
 Let the other be $a^{(i)}_t$, where $1 \le t \le |A_i|-1$.
-After applying $f$, we have the points $a^{(i)}_1$ and $x_{iq+t}$, which must be the only point in $X$.
+After applying $f$, we have the states $a^{(i)}_1$ and $x_{iq+t}$, which must be the only state in $X$.

 Note that

 and